 I have worked in the data world for more than 15 years.
 I meet people every single day who aspire to be great data leaders – whether that be in the healthcare industry, marketing, engineering, or education, among others.

 There are a million resources out there for those working in the data implementation sphere.
 There are Facebook groups, LinkedIn communities, and more technical Meetups than you could shake a stick at.

-But, lately I have been working away at upgrades to my Winning with Data product, which helps data professionals start showing up as DATA LEADERS on a daily basis.
-In the course of this product development I went looking for a great list summarizing the TOP online communities for data science and other data professionals who aspire to become … and I turned up a big fat empty search result.
+In the course of recent product development work I went looking for a great list summarizing the TOP online communities for data science and other data professionals who aspire to become … and I turned up a big fat empty search result.

 Conversations about data leadership just aren’t happening as much as ones about implementation, and they NEED TO BE HAPPENING.

 When you go for a data leadership role, a lot of companies want to see evidence that you are building (and have built) relationships with other data thought leaders.
 But data professionals are naturally attracted to the details – from system configuration and number crunching, and everything in between.
 Staying focused on this detail prevents you from reaching the necessary bird’s eye view – and it won’t make you attractive to hiring managers either.

 So in order to keep your eyes on the prize, I’ve done a little compilation exercise and brought you the TOP online communities for data science and other data professionals who aspire to become data leaders.
 These groups will stimulate your data leadership mindset – getting you thinking as well as acting like a leader.

 There are a few things you need to look for when joining online communities for aspiring data leaders.
 Checking off these boxes will ensure you are surrounding yourself with the right people and getting the most value from your participation:

 - Make sure there is active, meaningful conversation going on in the groups.